Skip to main content

 Sample manifest.json file

-If assets are already imported through supported content-script/build paths, Extension.js can add the required WAR entries automatically.
+If you import assets through supported content-script or build paths, Extension.js adds the required WAR entries automatically.
 For explicit external access, declare resources manually.

 {